 To supplement our consolidated financial statements, which are prepared and presented in accordance with GAAP, we use non-GAAP financial measures, including adjusted operating income, adjusted net income, EBITDA, adjusted EBITDA, and adjusted capital expenditures.
 We compute these measures by adjusting the applicable GAAP measures to remove the impact of certain recurring and non-recurring charges and gains and the tax effect of these adjustments.
 The presentation of this financial information is not intended to be considered in isolation or as a substitute for, or superior to, the financial information prepared and presented in accordance with GAAP.
 We use these non-GAAP financial measures for financial and operational decision-making and as a means to evaluate period-to-period comparisons.
-We believe that they provide useful information about operating results, enhance the overall understanding of past financial and operational decision-making.
-The non-GAAP financial measures used by us in this Annual Report may be different from the non-GAAP financial measures, used by other companies.
+We believe that they provide useful information about operating results, enhance the overall understanding of past financial performance and future prospects, and allow for greater transparency with respect to key metrics used by senior leadership in its financial and operational decision-making.
+The non-GAAP financial measures used by us in this Annual Report may be different from the non-GAAP financial measures, including similarly titled measures, used by other companies.